From housing to auto sector, Sitharaman announces slew of measures to boost economy

 NITI Aayog Vice-Chairman Rajiv Kumar: I would request the media to stop misinterpreting my statement.
 The government has been taking bold steps to accelerate our economy & will continue to do so.
 There is no need to panic or spread panic. pic.twitter.com/kXvsYCaMmt— ANI (@ANI) August 23, 2019

-On Thursday, showing concern over the slowdown in the economy of the country, the Vice Chairman of NITI Aayog has termed the ongoing situation in financial sector as unprecedented and called for extraordinary steps to tackle it.
-Kumar said the government must do whatever it can to remove apprehensions of the private sector.

-Ratings agency Moody's has lowered India's GDP growth forecast to 6.2 percent from 6.8 percent for 2019.
+The FM's announcements come at a time when ratings agency Moody's recently lowered India's GDP growth forecast to 6.2 percent from 6.8 percent for 2019.

 Unconventional rate cut due to weakening growth says RBI Governor